 Lithium batteries use electrons to power our devices.
 When using the battery, the electrons flow through the negative (-) electrode, through the phone’s internal components, and then back to the battery through the positive (+) electrode.

-Now, the more these electrons move back and forth, the more the battery loses its ability to hold more of these electrons, eventually dying; and that’s actually why lithium-ion batteries have charge cycles.
-To preserve your battery’s lifespan, it’s highly recommended to partially charge your phone as this will prevent the electrons from overworking.
+Now, the more the battery’s capacity diminishes, leading to its eventual depletion.
+This is why lithium-ion batteries come with charge cycles.
+To preserve your battery’s lifespan, it’s highly recommended to partially charge your phone, as this will prevent the electrons from overworking.

 Can I Charge My iPhone 7 With a 2.4 Amp Charger?

-The iPhone 7 comes with a 1-amp 5V charger, which means it can work with higher amp chargers without any problems.
-Plus, unlike most devices, iPhone 7 devices have an internal charger controller that enables it to draw more electrical current when needed.
+The iPhone 7 comes with a 1-amp 5V charger, which means it can work with higher amp chargers without problems.
+Plus, unlike most devices, iPhone 7 devices have an internal charger controller to draw more electrical current when needed.
 As such, there’s no need to worry about damaging your device when using a higher amp charger.

 Actually, you can expect your iPhone 7 to adopt a charge rate of 2.0A, which is twice the rate of the original charger that comes with the device.
 So, a 2.4-amp charger will reduce your charging time by almost half.